by Rob Caldwell

 Meeting trucks on the road

-A truck passing a travel trailer, with a metre (about 3 ft 3 inches) between them will require a 6 metre (20 ft) wide road surface.
+A truck passing a caravan, with a metre (about 3 ft 3 inches) between them will require a 6 metre (20 ft) wide road surface.
 Most rural two lane highways built in Australia up to the 1960’s had a maximum width of bitumen of 6.1 metres, or 20 feet.
 Most rural main roads had a width of only 5.5 metres (18 ft).
 Many shire roads that were sealed in the 50’s and 60’s had a bitumen seal width of only 4.9 metres (16 ft).
 Many outback roads, when they were first sealed had a seal width of only 3.66 metres (12 ft).

 Many of these roads in Australia have not been widened, even though the maximum allowable width of vehicles increased from 2.4 metres to 2.5 metres in the mid 1970’s.
 So, we must learn how to drive on these roads and share them with others, including the monster trucks.
 Of course some major roads have been widened to 7 or 8 metres, and some of them now have sealed shoulders.